peytoncasper/terraform-servicenow-example/README.md

     <img align="center" src="doc/Part11.gif" alt="example"/>
 </p>

-HashiCorp created an extension for ServiceNow that allows users to interact with the Terraform API via ServiceNow.
-The goal of this example is to showcase how we can build on those concepts to integrate automated Sentinel policies that will inject manual approvals into ServiceNow when necessary.
-The GIF above showcases the end result in which we utilize a customized version of the Terraform ServiceNow Integration to accomplish the following items.

-1. Create a Workspace
-2. Stream Status Updates back a ServiceNow Ticket
-3. Have a Sentinel Cost Policy fail and require manual approval
-4. Generate a ServiceNow Approval Request for Spa Ghetti
-5. Manually approve the request in ServiceNow
+HashiCorp recently created a Terraform ServiceNow integration, which provides essential building blocks for integrating Terraform and ServiceNow.
+The GIF above depicts the end result and functionally, the following actions.

-6. Trigger a Policy Override with the Terraform API with a custom ServiceNow Workflow
+Creating a Workspace with ServiceNow
+Adding AWS Credentials and an instance_type in Terraform Cloud Manually triggering a Terraform Run
+Sentinel forces a policy override due to the Terraform plan having a monthly cost of more than $20/month A manual approval request is created for Spa Ghetti in ServiceNow We manually approve the request in ServiceNow
+A REST request is made to the Terraform Policy Override API

 # Installation